bharath12b5/mvn-linux/Building-Swift.md

         git checkout swift-3.0-RELEASE-s390x
         ./utils/update-checkout --clone --branch swift-3.0-RELEASE-s390x --config $PWD/utils/update-checkout-config-s390x.json

-3. Build the code (`$DESTDIR` can be any blank directory where the installable package is assembled, for example `$HOME/swift/install`):
+3. Build the code (`$MYDESTDIR` can be any blank directory where the installable package is assembled, for example `$HOME/swift/install`):

     For SLES 12 & RHEL 7.1